megh21/chat_federated/README.md

 - [Hugging Face](https://huggingface.co/) for providing the RAG model implementation.
 - koyeb free tier hosting for demo.
 - cohere trial API key for demo.
-- [Your Supervisor's Name] for guidance and support throughout the thesis.
+- My supervisor for guidance and support throughout the thesis.